 Activities and Amenities at Martinhal Cascais

-From the moment you pull up to Martinhal Cascais, it’s obvious that kids will love it.
 From the welcome pack given to every child on arrival to the age-appropriate kids’ clubs, children are treated like proper guests with real needs – this is a hotel that knows what children look for in a holiday!

 The hotel is especially good for children under 10 years of age with a kids’ club for two age groups that organises lots of fun, appropriate activities and games, including swimming lessons with a qualified teacher.
 There’s also a baby concierge that welcomes little ones from the age of six months.